-Apple Picking season is almost upon us!
+Apple Picking season is here.
+Wonder where you can go apple picking nearby?
 Having grown up in the land of the Gravensteins, and participating in our local apple parades and yearly apple traditions, I have a fondness for all things apple.
-Here are some Pinterest ideas and Trekaroo tips for the coming apple season.

 Let’s get excited about apples!
 How?
 Apple printing is always a good start.
 Cut an apple in half, slab on some red paint, and start printing.
 No Time For Flash Cards suggests printing on butcher paper, cutting each one out, and making a wreath.
 I love the idea of yarn apple favors.
-Twisting yarn around cardboard and then securing with a pipe cleaner, Makes and Takes apple activity might be a possible activity to do in the car while driving to the apple farm.
-After the apples are picked, perhaps the book How to Make an Apple Pie and See the World would make a great read about how to gather ingredients around the world and inspire your young traveler to make their own apple concoction.
+Twisting yarn around cardboard and then securing with a pipe cleaner.
+This apple activity by Makes and Takes might be a possible activity to do in the car while driving to the apple farm.
+After the apples are picked, the book How to Make an Apple Pie and See the World would make a great read.
+It might inspire your young traveler to make their own apple concoction.
 (We are a kid’s travel site; we will always encourage a book on traveling!)

 Do you see the theme?
 EASY.
 Now, how about HEALTHY?
 I love a good green apple, brie, and ham sandwich while traveling, but even easier (and divides better), is this chicken salad wrap with apples and grapes by Serving Up Southern.
 Gluten-free, dairy-free, nut-free, and soy-free, the Happy Healthy Mama’s Apple Cinnamon Baked Oatmeal Cups are a simple, easy, and can be made the night before and in the morning just pop into the oven, and take them on the road.